LabKey/gradlePlugin/README.md

 *Released*: TBD
 (Earliest compatible LabKey version: 26.6.0)
 - Pass all command-line 'webtest' and 'webdriver' properties to tests (fix to work off of TeamCity)
-- Convert verifyLicensePatch, patchApiModule, deployModule, undeployModule, symlinkNode, undeployModules to configuration-cache compatible tasks
+- Convert `verifyLicensePatch`, `patchApiModule`, `deployModule`, `undeployModule`, `symlinkNode`, `undeployModules` to configuration-cache compatible tasks
 - Update `ModuleFinder` to not use deprecated `hasProperty` check that looks in parent project
 - Update `ModuleDistribution` and `RunUiTest` to be compatible with the configuration cache
 - Updates to `MultiGit` to mark as not configuration-cache compatible
 - Convert tasks that write out startup properties in `TeamCity` plugin to be compatible with the configuration cache
-- Update `TestRunner`'s `compileUITestJava` task to be config-cache compatible and move the delcaration of the `aspectj` configuration to that plugin
+- Update `TestRunner`'s `compileUITestJava` task to be config-cache compatible and move the declaration of the `aspectj` configuration to that plugin

 ### 9.2.0
 *Released*: 27 July 2026